GWA Calculator Philippines Compute General Weighted Average Free

 BulSU GWA Calculator Bulacan State University

-BulSU adopted zero based grading campuswide eliminating transmutation entirely
+BulSU adopted zero-based grading campus-wide eliminating the transmutation formula entirely.

-Mapua University uses the Quality Point Index on an ascending 0.00 to 4.00 scale which is the opposite direction from standard Philippine GWA
+Mapua University uses the Quality Point Index on an ascending 0.00 to 4.00 scale the opposite direction from standard Philippine GWA.

 Frequently Asked Questions GWA Calculator Philippines